johnridesabike/johnridesabike.github.io/src/pages-markdown/libraries/library-twitter-r-presentation/index.md

 </figure>
 <div class="wp-block-media-text__content">
 <p>Libraries are able to utilize social media for various purposes, from disseminating marketing materials to answering reference questions.</p>
-<p>Shiri &amp; Rathi(2013) used data mined from Twitter to identify several categories of how users interact with a public library on social media.
+<p>Shiri & Rathi (2013) used data mined from Twitter to identify several categories of how users interact with a public library on social media.
 Recommendations, advisory services, and information seeking were prominent topics.
 The study suggests libraries should use Twitter to mine information from their patrons for library activities, collection services and user assistance.</p>
-<p>Stewart &amp; Walker (2018) used Twitter data mining to identify which types of tweets from libraries create the most engagement from patrons, such as replies or “retweets.”
+<p>Stewart & Walker (2018) used Twitter data mining to identify which types of tweets from libraries create the most engagement from patrons, such as replies or “retweets.”
 The accounts which received the most user interaction, and higher sentiment score, were ones that directly engaged users and that posted content related to the larger institution.</p>
 <p>In both of these studies, the researchers are able to make data-driven recommendations to their respective libraries on how to best engage with patrons on social media.Libraries can also use Twitter to disseminate information that is directly relevant to its patrons, such as local events or services.</p>
 </div>
 </div>